OlleLindgren/pyrefact/README.md

 * Rewrite defaultdict-like use of dictionaries with `collections.defaultdict()`
 * Formats lines that are longer than 100 characters with `black`
 * Put overused constant expressions in variables
+* Remove redundancies and improve definitions of lists, sets, dicts

 ### Performance